shalemzorro/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints all the groups the current user is part of
+script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory